Our youngest learners

 The big concept

-Discovery is the lens that Seabury pre-k and kindergarten students explore topics such as the universe, polar animals, favorite authors, transportation, festivals of light – and more.
+Discovery is the lens used by Seabury pre-k and kindergarten students to explore topics such as the universe, polar animals, favorite authors, transportation, festivals of light, and more.

 Integrated learning